TarunPatidar04/BloggingApp/README.md

 Blogify is a backend application designed to support the creation and commenting of blogs.
 It provides a robust framework for managing blog content, user authentication, and comment functionality.

+**Prerequisites:**
+In order to run this project, you will need to have the following installed on your computer: nodejs npm
+A running instance of MongoDB for database storage.

 **Installation:**

 1. Clone the repository: `git clone https://github.com/your-username/Blogify.git`